-I wish to express my appreciation to all the people who played a major role in the development of this ICT Teacher's book for Year One in TTC options.
+I wish to express my appreciation to all the people who played a major role in the development of this ICT Teacher's book for general education.
 It would not have been successful without active participation of different education stakeholders.

 I owe gratitude to different universities and schools in Rwanda that allowed their staff to work with REB in the production of these textbooks.
-I wish to extend my sincere gratitude to lecturers from the University of Rwanda, teachers from schools and TTCs, and all other individuals whose efforts in one way or another contributed to the success of writing of this textbook.
+I wish to extend my sincere gratitude to lecturers from the University of Rwanda, teachers from schools and all other individuals whose efforts in one way or another contributed to the success of writing of this textbook.